Tsovinar (goddess): As a goddess

 Yeganyan associates Tzovinar with the celestial waters or a primordial ocean, where the rain waters gather.

 On the other hand, Armenian folklorist Manuk Abeghian interpreted her as "an angry storm goddess".
 According to Abeghian's studies, in the role of a storm goddess, she is described as having "fiery eyes".
 She also dances in the clouds riding on her horse, creating thunderstorms.

 In epic

 In the Armenian epic Sasna Cŕer (or Daredevils of Sassoun), a female character named Dzovinar or Covinar (dialectal 'lightning', according to Armen Petrosyan) functions as ancestress of a line of heroes that appear in later portions of the epic: by drinking of the spring or Kat'nov haxpür ('Milky Fountain'), she becomes pregnant with heroes Sanasar and Baghdasar.
 In another account, Covinar drinks a "milky liquid" that sprouts from a rock in the middle of Lake Van.

 Parallels

 Russell sees a parallel between Covinar's impregnation episode with a similar event involving Ossetian character Satanaya, in the Nart sagas.
-It is also been suggested that both characters are remnants of Scythian goddess Api, described as a mother goddess tied to water.